ACMStanley/blog/_posts/2023-04-05-async-iterator-assumptions.md

 After third next
 ~~~

+Proving that

-## Assumption 2: Generator 'return' Behaviour
+## Assumption on AsyncGenerator's 'return' Behaviour

 According to the Mozilla JavaScript docs:

->"*The return() method of an async generator acts as if a return statement is inserted in the generator's body at the current suspended position, which finishes the generator and allows the generator to perform any cleanup tasks when combined with a try...finally block.*"
+>"*The return() method of an async generator acts as if a return statement is inserted in the generator's body at the current suspended position, which finishes the generator and allows the generator to perform any cleanup tasks when combined with a `try...finally` block.*"

-Below is a code example that demonstrates this behaviour:
+Below is a code example that demonstrates this feature:

 ~~~ javascript
 async function* myGenerator() {
   try {